fabiencrassat/cv-with-nuxt/README.md

 ### Github Workflow

-To ensure the Github CI CD pipeline will stay green, launch the following command before commit and have no error.
+To ensure the Github CI CD pipeline will stay green, launch the following command before committing and have no error.

 ```shell
 yarn lint & yarn test:coverage